Kong/docs.konghq.com/app/enterprise/2.1.x/plugins/grpc.md

 ---

 Before we dive into the specifics of how to configure Kong's gRPC plugins, let's first discuss the advantages of the protocol.
-Unlike JSON, [gRPC](https://en.wikipedia.org/wiki/GRPC) is a binary protocol, using protobuf definitions to instruct how the data will be marshalled and unmarshalled.
+Unlike JSON, [gRPC](https://en.wikipedia.org/wiki/GRPC) is a binary protocol, using [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) definitions to instruct how the data is marshalled and unmarshalled.
 Because binary data is used instead of text, it's a more efficient way to transmit data over a network.
-But this also makes it harder to work with because inspecting what went wrong is more challenging.
+But this also makes gRPC harder to work with because inspecting what went wrong is more challenging.
 Additionally, few clients natively handle gRPC.

-To alleviate the challenges of working with gRPC, Kong has two plugins:
+To help alleviate the challenges of working with gRPC, Kong has two plugins:
 - [gRPC-Gateway](/hub/kong-inc/grpc-gateway)
 - [gRPC-Web](/hub/kong-inc/grpc-web)